tektoncd/operator/docs/TektonPipeline.md

 - `enable-api-fields` (Default: `stable`)

     Setting this flag will determine which gated features are enabled.
 Acceptable values are "stable" or "alpha".

+- `scope-when-expressions-to-task` (Default: `false`)

+  Setting this flag to "true" scopes when expressions to guard a Task only instead of a Task and its dependent Tasks.

 ### Optional Properties
 This fields doesn't have default values so will be considered only if user passes them.
 By default Operator won't add